 Consider the snowball and avalanche methods as potential strategies to free you from the cycle of debt.
 Once you get out from under your current debt obligations, your improved credit score will allow for better refinancing opportunities.

 If you are working towards building a better credit score, I highly encourage you to take advantage of our free credit resources.

 Is it a good idea to refinance a car with bad credit?

-Refinancing your auto loan could be a good idea if you are able to secure better loan terms.
+Refinancing your car could be a good idea if you are able to secure better loan terms.
 With better loan terms, you could potentially save thousands on interest rate payments.
 However, you should not move forward with refinancing your car loan if you are unable to secure better loan terms.